 - I. The investment income dividends should be reported by you as ordinary dividend income.
-Pursuant to the new tax treatment for dividend income under the Jobs and Growth Tax Relief Reconciliation Act of 2003, 100% of the investment income dividends paid by the Corporation in 2004 qualify as "qualified dividend income" (QDI) taxable at 15% for taxpayers in higher income brackets, and at 5% for those in the 10% and 15% brackets.
-The enclosed Form 1099-DIV has the applied percentage in the amounts in boxes 1a and 1b, if applicable.
+Pursuant to the tax treatment for dividend income under the Jobs and Growth Tax Relief Reconciliation Act of 2003, 76.3% of the investment income dividends paid by the Corporation in 2006 qualify as "qualified dividend income" (QDI) taxable at 15% for tax-payers in higher income brackets, and at 5% for those in the 10% and 15% brackets.
+23.7% of the investment income dividends do not qualify as QDI and are taxed at your applicable ordinary income tax rate.
+The enclosed Form 1099-DIV has the applied percentages in the amounts in boxes 1a and 1b, if applicable.
 In addition, Column (A) in the table above indicates the percentage of each investment income dividend that qualifies for the 70% dividends received deduction allowed certain corporations with respect to dividends received from domestic corporations. - II.
-The short-term capital gain distribution, whether received in stock or cash, should be reported by you as ordinary dividend income and is subject to the same tax treatment and tax rates for ordinary dividend income as discussed in paragraph I, above, i.e., 100% qualify as QDI.
+The short-term capital gain distribution, whether received in stock or cash, should be reported by you as ordinary dividend income and is subject to the same tax treatment and tax rates for ordinary dividend income as discussed in paragraph I, above, i.e., 76.3% qualify as QDI and 23.7% do not qualify for the preferential tax rates given to QDI.
 These amounts are included in your enclosed Form 1099-DIV under dividend income and are included in the totals in boxes 1a and 1b, if applicable.
 In addition, Column (A) in the table above indicates the percentage of each short-term capital gain distribution that qualifies for the 70% dividends received deduction allowed certain corporations with respect to short-term capital gain distributions received from domestic corporations.